Zurich: Main sites

-Most of Zürich's sites are located within the area on either side of the Limmat, between the Main railway station and Lake Zürich.
+Most of Zurich's sites are located within the area on either side of the Limmat, between the main railway station and Lake Zurich.
 The churches and houses of the old town are clustered here, as are the most expensive shops along the famous Bahnhofstrasse.
 The Lindenhof in the old town is the historical site of the Roman castle, and the later Carolingian Imperial Palace.